Federal Grant Information

 - Be aware of Build America, Buy America which requires the use of materials produced in the United States, increase the requirement for American-made content, and strengthens the waiver process associated with Buy American provisions.

-- All federal US DOT grant applications must be submitted through the Grants.gov portal.
+- Almost all of US DOT grant applications must be submitted through the Grants.gov portal.
 Registering is a one-time process; however, processing delays may occur, and it can take up to several weeks for first-time registrants to receive confirmation and a user password.
 Start the registration process as early as possible.

 - All applicants must have a Unique Entity Identifier (UEI) as generated by www.SAM.gov to apply for a federal grant.
 Note that this can take a few weeks to process